Woman expressing anxiety by holding face in hands as she sits on floor

 If you’re considering therapy for anxiety and want skill-based support, the first step is to email me with any questions you might have.
 In addition, reading through my Specialties page might help you decide what steps you need to take.
 It can be confusing to know what treatment you need.

-For video content please visit and subscribe to my YouTube Channel.
-Free resources?
-Yes, Please!
+For more information about anxiety, please visit and subscribe to my YouTube Channel.
+It’s free!
+What do you have to lose?